 Foods with refined sugar are a different story.
 Candies, cookies, chips, and other pre-packaged snacks don’t offer your body the same fuel as whole foods.
 Your body doesn’t have to go through the work of breaking down these highly processed foods—the factory already did it for you.

-Processed foods are loaded with refined sugar without any of the nutrients, vitamins, and fibers your body needs.
+Processed foods are loaded with refined sugar without any of the nutrients, vitamins, and fiber your body needs.
 This leaves your gut flora starved of the materials required to function and your immune system vulnerable.

 It’s possible to have too much of a good thing.
-Modern western diets are filled with refined sugar and carbohydrates in the form of ready-made snacks, treats, and processed foods.
+Modern Western diets are filled with refined sugar and carbohydrates in the form of ready-made snacks, treats, and processed foods.

 Thus, you may feel sluggish once the “sugar high” wears off.
 Eating too much sugar can also make you susceptible to health conditions like type 2 diabetes.